justShounak-07/Ganesh-Nagar-kali-bari/README.md

 - 📱 Mobile
 - 📟 Tablet

-Layouts and components are built with responsive behavior in mind so that important temple information remains accessible across different screen sizes.
+Layouts and components are built with responsive behavior MOBILE-FIRST APPROACH so that important information remains accessible across different screen sizes.

 ---

-## 🔮 Future Improvements

-Potential future iterations include:

-- [ ] Online donation/payment integration
-- [ ] Dynamic event management
-- [ ] Admin dashboard for content updates
-- [ ] Multilingual support
-- [ ] Temple announcements and notifications
-- [ ] Volunteer/community registration
-- [ ] Social media integration
-- [ ] SEO enhancements
-- [ ] Accessibility improvements
-- [ ] Performance monitoring and optimization
-- [ ] Deployment with a custom domain

 ---

-## 🌐 Deployment

-The project can be deployed using modern Next.js-compatible hosting platforms such as:

-- Vercel
-- Netlify
-- Self-hosted infrastructure

-For production deployment, environment-specific configuration and domain setup should be added according to the hosting provider.

 ---